StareInTheAir/shell-scripts/knowledge/Fedora server setup/readme.md

 	dnf install syncthing

 ### Start
 **_VERY IMPORTANT_**: To run any ``systemctl --user`` command, you need to be really logged in as the user you want to run the service as. ``su`` and even ``su -`` don't work, because dbus doesn't want to play along then.
 You either need to be logged in at the physical machine or ``ssh`` to the user.

 	systemctl --user enable syncthing
 	systemctl --user start syncthing

+By default syncthing is then started, when the user logs in and stopped, when the user logs out.
+Start syncthing at boot time, without login:

+	loginctl enable-lingering user

 ### Disable syncthing-inotify
 The systemd script from decathorpe/syncthing don't uncouple syncthing and syncthing-inotify.
 You can't uninstall one without the other and they always start in union, even when syncthing-inotify is disabled.
 To disable syncthing-inotify for good: